-In this paper we present a decision model for caching expensive computations that produce large amounts of data in a cloud.
-This model is applicable to cloud services that produce vast quantities of data that can be reused in subsequent requests.
+In this paper we present a decision model for caching expensive computations producing large amounts of data in a cloud computing setting.
+This model is applicable to cloud services that produce large amounts of data that can be reused in subsequent requests.
 As a concrete example, we shall study its application to a cloud-based video transcoding service.

 A video transcoding service converts a digital video from one format to another.
 The need for such a service arises due to the existence of a large number of video compression techniques as well as packaging formats.
 On the other hand, client devices, and especially mobile devices, can decode and play only a limited number of video formats.
 If a video is not supported at the client-side device, it needs to be converted into one of the supported formats before playing it.
-This process is known as video transcoding [1] and it is a CPUintensive operation.
+This process is known as video transcoding [19] and it is a CPU-intensive operation.
 Transcoded videos need to be stored in the server while they are being streamed to the client but they can be deleted from the storage once the streaming operation is completed.
 Still, there may be new requests for a previously transcoded video in the near future.
 By storing a transcoded video for an additional amount of time, we can avoid repeating CPU-intensive transcoding operations, thereby saving relatively large amounts of money.
-After this additional time, we may reevaluate the circumstances and make a new decision on whether or not to store the video.
+After the additional amount of time, we may evaluate the circumstances anew and make a new decision on whether or not to continue with storing the video.

 In the context of a pay-per-use cloud computing infrastructure, each transcoding operation has a monetary cost due to use of CPU resources, while video storage has a cost based on the amount of data and time to be stored.
 In order to reduce the operating costs of the service, we need to decide when and for how long each transcoded video should be cached in the storage.
 A service that stores data that will not be requested in the future will incur unnecessary storage costs.
-On the other hand, a service that discards data too eagerly is susceptible to incur unnecessary computing costs.
+On the other hand, a service that discards data too eagerly may incur unnecessary computing costs.
+We require the proper balance.

 In this paper we study this problem and propose a decision model for cloud-based caches with the objective to reduce operating costs.
-In previous work on video transcoding we developed a transcoding-storage cost trade-off strategy called cost and popularity score (CPS) [2], which resulted in significantly lower operating costs compared to always storing.
-This paper improves the decision process by applying utility theory through von Neumann-Morgenstern lotteries, which we have previously made use of for cost-efficient, reliable, utility-based session management in the Cloud [3].
+In previous work on video transcoding we developed a transcoding-storage cost trade-off strategy called cost and popularity score (CPS) [10], which resulted in significantly lower operating costs compared to always storing.
+This paper improves the decision process for whether to cache data by applying utility theory through von Neumann-Morgenstern lotteries, which we have previously used for cost-efficient, reliable, utility-based session management in the Cloud [6].

 Our utility model for decision making requires three unknown parameters: the storage duration t, the mean number of arrivals m(t) over the storage duration and the popularity distribution p_i of cached objects o_i in the system.
 We present a natural way of obtaining a good value for the storage duration t, having nice properties that help evaluate the performance of the decision algorithm.
 We obtain the number of arrivals m(t) over the storage duration t by solving a subproblem consisting of predicting future arrival counts through singular value decomposition.
-Finally, we employ the Simple Good-Turing frequency estimator to estimate the relative popularity p_i of each cacheable object in the system.
+Finally, we use the Simple Good-Turing frequency estimator to estimate the popularity p_i of each cacheable object.